Some of the more common questions we get here at Quicken Loans® involve escrow. Even the name is confusing. What the heck does it mean?

 Escrow Information Page

 The first thing we want to highlight is a new general escrow information page that’s available to our clients.
-This page will show you not only the payments we’re taking out of your account for both your taxes and insurance but also the payments we expect to make over the course of the year.
+This page will show you not only the payments we’re taking out of your account for both your taxes and/or insurance but also the payments we expect to make over the course of the year.

 The goal of this page is to give you more insight so that if you see a change in your taxes or insurance that you’re not expecting, you can proactively contact your insurance carrier or taxing authority.

 This page will also show you the date of your next escrow analysis.
-We’ll get into that a bit more below.

 Tax and Insurance Payment History